LLLichtenstein/IBM-Data-Science-Professional-Certificate/README.md

 &emsp; to explore a geographical location, and <br>
 &emsp; to get trending venues around a location. <br>
 > > Use the visualization library, Folium, to visualize the results.<br><br>
-> > Lab 1 Foursquare API - URL: https://github.com/LLLichtenstein/IBM-Data-Science-Professional-Certificate/blob/master/Course%209%20Lab%201%20Foursquare%20API.ipynb<br><br>
+> > Lab 1 Foursquare API - URL with Folium maps: https://nbviewer.jupyter.org/github/LLLichtenstein/IBM-Data-Science-Professional-Certificate/blob/master/Course%209%20Lab%201%20Foursquare%20API.ipynb<br><br>
 > > 2.
 Use *k*-means clustering:<br>
 > > &emsp;on a randomly generated dataset, and <br>
 > > &emsp;for customer segmentation.<br><br>